+Editor’s Note: align text in table with traffic treatment text below

 The marking for the other control/management traffic depends on the specific network implementation.

 Traffic treatment

 Voice and media traffic leaving the sending Border Function towards the receiving Border Function should be treated according to the Expedited Forwarding Per-Hop Behavior [10], [11].